 - medical equipment and supplies

 - employment opportunities

 - general practice-related commercial offers of interest to physicians as consumers

-- not release contact information to affiliates or licensee (This option permits the AOA to contact the physician, but the AOA will not share any contact information with other members of the osteopathic family, or with its licensees, which is the basis for receiving most of their products and services, including journals, new product announcements, information about health hazards, and information about drug recalls.)
+- Not to release contact information to affiliates or licensees: This option permits the AOA to contact the physician, but the AOA will not share any contact information with other osteopathic organizations, or with its licensees, which is the basis for receiving most of their products and services, including journals, new product announcements, information about health hazards and information about drug recalls.

-- not release physician-provided information (This option means that the AOA will not release any physician-provided information to licensees or other osteopathic organizations.
-This non-release includes physician-provided information used to announce drug recalls and health hazards, information given to state licensing agencies, and agencies verifying credentials such as hospitals and physician groups.
-These physicians will also be excluded from the AOA Directory and will not receive the JAOA or any AOA special publications.)
+- Not to release physician-provided information (PII): This option means that the AOA will not release any physician-provided information to licensees or other osteopathic organizations.
+This would include not-releasing physician-provided information used to announce drug recalls and health hazards, information given to state licensing agencies and agencies verifying credentials such as hospitals and physician groups.
+Physicians electing this non-release option will also be excluded from the AOA’s Find Your DO searches, and will not receive the JAOA or any AOA special publications.

 The AOA will immediately record your request and preferences; however, there will be a delay while your request to remove PII is communicated to its licensees.
 You may see residual marketing and communication pieces or emails for a short length of time until your PII is removed.
 Please contact the AOA should you have any questions or concerns.